zubinchopra/portaldocs/portal-sdk/templates/portalfx-legacy-editscopes.md

 The TypeScript sample is located at     `<dir>\Client\V1\Forms\Scenarios\ChangeTracking\Models\EditableFormData.ts`.
 This code is also included in the following working copy.

-{"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/Forms/Scenarios/ChangeTracking/Models/EditableFormData.ts", "section": "formsEditScopeFaq#entityTypeMetadata"}
+  gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/Forms/Scenarios/ChangeTracking/Models/EditableFormData.ts", "section": "formsEditScopeFaq#entityTypeMetadata"}

 The C# sample is located at `<dirParent>\SamplesExtension.DataModels/Person.cs`.
 This code is also included in the following working copy.

-{"gitdown": "include-section", "file":"../Samples/SamplesExtension/SamplesExtension.DataModels/Person.cs", "section": "formsEditScopeFaq#entityTypeMetadataCsharp"}
+  gitdown": "include-section", "file":"../Samples/SamplesExtension/SamplesExtension.DataModels/Person.cs", "section": "formsEditScopeFaq#entityTypeMetadataCsharp"}

 The following enumerations simplify the conversation between the `EditScope` and the `EditScopeCache`.